 For any interaction between AIMLE clients and the AIMLE server, the AIMLE client is provided with the access token by the SIM-S as specified in 5.2 of clause 33.434 [2].

 For any interaction between VAL server and AIMLE server (e.g., model training), the VAL server is provisioned with an access token by out of band means which is scoped for accessing AIMLE server same as defined for VAL server accessing SEAL key management services in clause 5.3 of TS 33.434 [2].

-Editor’s Note: Clarification on interaction between VAL server and AIMLE server is FFS.
+If CAPIF is used as specified in TS 23.482 [2], the security mechanism for CAPIF specified in TS 33.122 [6] is applicable.
+The VAL server and AIMLE server takes the role of API invoker and AEF.
+Authentication and authorization specified in clause 6.5.3 of TS 33.122 [6] is followed for authentication and authorization between VAL server and AIMLE server.

 For any interaction between VAL server or AIMLE server and ML repository (e.g., FL member registration), the VAL server or AIMLE server is provisioned with an access token by out of band means which is scoped for accessing ML repository same as defined for VAL server accessing SEAL key management services in clause 5.3 of TS 33.434 [2].

 For the procedures like AIMLE client selection/participation or FL member (AIMLE clients) grouping, the AIMLE client is already registered towards ML repository/AIMLE server through SEAL service authorization as specified in 5.2 of clause 33.434 [2], no additional authorization procedure is required.

-Editor’s Note: Who performs the role of Authorization Server is FFS.

-Editor’s Note: Further details on how the solution addresses the overall scope of AIMLE procedures between AIMLE members (FL members) related to KI#1 is FFS.

 6.5.3 Evaluation

-TBD

-6.Y Solution #Y: <Solution Name>

-6.Y.1 Introduction

-Editor’s Note: Each solution should list the key issues being addressed.

-6.Y.2 Solution details

-6.Y.3 Evaluation

-Editor’s Note: Each solution should motivate how the security requirements of the key issues being addressed are fulfilled.
+This solution addresses the requirements for key issue#1 and key issue#2 by re-using existing mechanisms specified in TS 33.434 [2] and TS 33.122 [a].

 7 Conclusions

 7.1 Key Issue #1: Authorization for AIMLE Service Security for AIML members

 Editor’s Note: This clause contains the agreed conclusions for Key Issue #1.

+For any interaction between AIMLE clients and the AIMLE server, the AIMLE client is provided with the access token by the SIM-S as specified in 5.2 of clause 33.434 [2].

+For any interaction between VAL server and AIMLE server, the mechanisms defined in TS 33.434 [2] are applicable.

+The security aspects for any interaction between AIMLE server and ML repository (e.g., FL member registration) if any is up to normative discussion.

+For any interaction between AIMLE client/server towards AIMLE client, the authorization aspects (if any) can be described during normative work.

+Additionally, the details of authorization based on the AIMLE specific requested parameters can be described during normative work.

 7.2 Key Issue #2: Secure AIMLE ML Model Access